✦ Lamb Lake Dahlias ✦

 Receive & Store Your Tubers

+Tubers ship once temperatures in Michigan are safe for shipping — typically early-to-mid spring, around April.
 Inspect tubers for firmness.
 Store in a cool (45–55°F), dark, dry location — a basement works great.
 Don't freeze them, and don't plant yet.
 A cardboard box with a little peat moss keeps them perfect until planting time.

 ✓ Never store wet tubers